RichRast/DisparateUncertainty/README.md

 ## Examples
-Notebook titled "FairRanking_DisparateUncertainty" can be used to run synthetic examples for given $G$ groups and specific expected relevance estimates $P(r_i|D)$
+Notebook titled "Duality Thm1" for plotting the theorem 6.1 example of cost optimality gap Notebook titled "FairRanking_DisparateUncertainty" can be used to run synthetic examples for given $G$ groups and specific expected relevance estimates $P(r_i|D)$

 ## Citation